 Observed each year on July 27, National Scotch Day celebrates the iconic whisky.
 In order to be considered scotch, this classy and distinctive spirit must be made in Scotland.
 It must be fermented from malted barley, aged in oak barrels for at least three years and have an ABV of less than 94.8%.
 While most scotch is made with barley, water and yeast, other grains can be included, but no fermentation additives, per law.
 There are five distinct classifications of Scotch whisky including single malt scotch, single grain scotch, blended malt scotch, blended grain scotch and blended scotch.
 Scotch is often identified by the region where it was produced, and each region has its own characteristics that influences taste.
 Despite scotch being made in Scotland, you can enjoy the spirit anywhere.
 Kilt not required.

-How to Celebrate National Scotch Day
+National Scotch Day Activities

 1. Enjoy a drink with friends